 Any farmers looking to get into hemp CBD must, absolutely MUST make sure to keep a close eye on any other farmers in their area who want to get into hemp farming.
 There’s no solutions yet.
 It’s going to have to be figured out amongst farmers, and so it shall be.

-This summer I’m working on a 120-acre estate with an incredible vineyard, and know what kind of work goes into creating a fabulous product.
+This summer I’m working on a 120-acre estate with an incredible vineyard and winery, and know what kind of work goes into creating a fabulous product.
 A ton!
 Hopefully this article helps some consumers out there make better choices, and anyone considering setting up a small hemp CBD operation take on the risks with more clarity.

 Thanks for your time.